Ecdar/Ecdar-GUI/README.md

 ## Exemplary Projects
-To get started and get an idea of what the system can be used for, multiple exemplary can be found in the `examples` directory.
+To get started and get an idea of what the system can be used for, multiple examples can be found in the `examples` directory.
 These projects include preconfigured models and queries to execute against them.

 For the theoretical background and what the tool can be used for, please check out the latest research links at [here](https://ulrik.blog.aau.dk/ecdar/).